 Working with water

-water per day and what are we asked to achieve by the EA
+water per day and achieves the targets set by the EA

-We use this water to grow our crops and then return it to the river system.
-It is our aim to do this with as little effect on water quality as possible.
+This water originates from deep aquifers below ground and flows through our beds before being returned to the river system.
+It is our aim to grow watercress with as little effect on water quality as possible.

 Each farm has its own abstraction licence and discharge permit, issued and

 The two main considerations in our discharge waters are suspended solids (from bed cleaning) and phosphate (from fertiliser applications).